-The counsel of HaShem stands forever, the plans of His heart to all generations.
+The counsel of Yehovah stands forever, the plans of His heart to all generations.

-The grass withers, the flower fades, because the breath of HaShem blows upon it; surely the people are grass.
+The grass withers, the flower fades, because the breath of Yehovah blows upon it; surely the people are grass.
 The grass withers, the flower fades, but the word of our God stands forever.”

 Whatever I command you, be careful to observe it; you shall not add to it nor take away from it.